kiboschool/tk-future-proof-with-python/src/lessons/community-orientation.md

 > **Description:** Join your squad channel, introduce yourself, and pick a scribe

-1. Log in to Discord, under the Squad channels category, you will find your squad
+1. Log in to Discord, under the Squad channels category, you will find your squad e.g., 'Squad #'
 2. Join the voice channel and post a message in the chat introducing yourself e.g., "Hello, My name is Emmy from Lagos, Nigeria"

 Wait for other Squad members to join and introduce themselves.
 After all squad members have posted a message and joined the squad voice channel: